kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_Casting.md

 ```

-## Google Cast
+## Adding Support for Google Cast on iOS devices.

-This article describes how to add support for Google Cast for iOS Devices.
+This article describes how to add support for Google Cast on iOS devices.

 ###  Install Google Cast